rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 - can establish either "one to one" OR "consolidated" mapping for micro services in containerized environments
 - can facilitate automated provisioning   of instances for developers
 - helps Developers build solutions with confidence & with the assurance of Reliable data store
-- can autoscale upto 4000 instances in a cost efficient manner
+- can scale upto 4000 instances in a cost efficient manner
 - provides a flexible model where in one can either isolate or aggregate the instances depending on the need.

 #### **Solution Use case :**